The Food Safety Authority of Ireland (FSAI) is committed to making the organisation a fair and inclusive place to work.

 - to be inclusive, the FSAI will seek out and learn from multiple perspectives.

-The cornerstones of equality, diversity and inclusion (EDI) give expression to the FSAI values of ‘integrity, respect, passion, transparency, teamwork and collaboration’.
-The FSAI is actively working on developing a number of themes to improve inclusivity, diversity and equality/equity within the FSAI.
+The cornerstones of diversity, equity, inclusion and belonging (DEIB) give expression to the FSAI values of ‘integrity, respect, passion, transparency, teamwork and collaboration’.
+The FSAI is actively working on developing a number of themes to improve diversity, equity, inclusion and belonging (DEIB) within the FSAI.
 The themes are Inclusive leadership, Diversity data, Recruitment and selection, Training and professional development, Structure and Culture.
-This is based on wider government’s EDI Our Public Service 2020 Promote Equality, Diversity and Inclusion Plan and recent assessments which have been undertaken by the FSAI in this area.
+This is based on wider government’s DEIB Our Public Service 2020 Promote Equality, Diversity and Inclusion Plan and recent assessments which have been undertaken by the FSAI in this area.

 EDI Culture Check

-The FSAI undertook an Equality, Diversity and Inclusion (EDI) Culture Check in March 2022.
-This survey assessed how staff found EDI with the organisation.
+The FSAI undertook an diversity, equity, inclusion and belonging (DEIB) Culture Check in March 2022.
+This survey assessed how staff found DEIB with the organisation.
 It provided information about who we are as an organisation and where we want to go.

 - 77% of staff reported feeling strongly accepted and valued for who they are in the FSAI.